Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/Install-Confluent-and-SingleStore.md

   "type": "record"
 }
 ```
-you can see the schema id created You will need it in the next command
+you can see the schema ID created You will need it in the next command

 Create Producer
 ```